quintel/documentation/docs/main/direct-emissions.md

 * **Direct total GHG emissions**: shows the emissions per ETM sector.
 * **Direct total GHG emissions per IPCC category**: shows the emissions per IPCC CRT category.
-* **Direct total GHG emissions per Klimaattafel category**: shows the emissions per Klimaattafel category.
+* **Direct total GHG emissions per Klimaatsector category**: shows the emissions per Klimaatsector category.

 Similar to the dashboard items, the charts include indirect emissions and LULUCF emissions, and include emissions from international transport if configured as such in the scenario.
 Go to this [page](https://github.com/quintel/etdataset-public/tree/master/tools/emissions/README.md) for more information on how the emission data for 1990 is retrieved and mapped.